Auditory Processing Disorder Adelaide

-South Australia Speech and Hearing Centre (SASHC) is an independent service provider that is owned and run by two dual qualified speech pathologists and audiologists.
+South Australia Speech and Hearing Centre (SASHC) is an independent service provider that is owned and run by a dual qualified speech pathologist and audiologist.
 The SASHC team specialises in formally diagnosing APD and working with the individual’s difficulty using a multidisciplinary approach to maximise outcomes.

 Auditory Processing Disorder (APD) or Central Auditory Processing Disorder (CAPD) occurs when an individual has normal hearing but struggles to listen.
 This condition is thought to be due to an inability to process speech sounds accurately.

 Children and adults with APD have difficulty recognising differences between sounds in words, even when the sounds are loud and clear enough to be heard.
 This is often more challenging when there is background noise, for example, in a classroom.

 Up to 7% of children have Auditory Processing Disorder (APD).
 If your child presents with 2 or more of the risk factors below, they may be struggling with APD.

 - My child fatigues easily in and after school

 - My child gets confused and needs instructions to be repeated

 - My child forgets what is said easily

 - My child complains of sounds being too loud